-- Outpatient physician services for the diagnosis and treatment of diseases and injuries of the eye, including treatment for age-related macular degeneration.
-Original Medicare doesn't cover routine eye exams (eye refractions) for eyeglasses/contacts - For people who are at high risk of glaucoma, we will cover one glaucoma screening each year.
-People at high risk of glaucoma include: people with a family history of glaucoma, people with diabetes, African-Americans who are age 50 and older, and Hispanic Americans who are 65 or older - For people with diabetes, screening for diabetic retinopathy is covered once per year - One pair of eyeglasses or contact lenses after each cataract surgery that includes insertion of an intraocular lens.
-(If you have two separate cataract operations, you cannot reserve the benefit after the first surgery and purchase two eyeglasses after the second surgery.) - For members with a diagnosis of keratoconus we cover contacts to correct vision

-Note: For covered medical services (services related to treatment or management of an existing medical condition) you will need to use a provider in the Select Health Medicare Network (for information on how to find a provider on Select Health's network see

-You pay a \$35 copay for Medicarecovered non-routine eye exams.
+Chapter 4 Medical Benefits Chart (what is covered and what you pay) Services that are covered for you What you must pay when you get these services You are covered for urgently needed care worldwide.
+You pay a \$45 copay for Medicare- covered services at an urgent care facility.
+Vision care In-Network : Covered services include: • Outpatient physician services for the diagnosis and You pay a \$35 copay for Medicare-covered non-routine eye exams. treatment of diseases and injuries of the eye, including treatment for age-related macular degeneration.
+Original Medicare doesn't cover You pay a \$0 copay for routine eye exams with an EyeMed Provider. routine eye exams (eye refractions) for eyeglasses/contacts You pay a \$0 copay for refractions with an EyeMed Provider.
+For people who are at high risk of glaucoma, we will cover one glaucoma screening each year.
+People at high risk of glaucoma include: people with a family history of glaucoma, people with diabetes, African-Americans who are age 50 and older, and Hispanic Americans who are 65 or older For people with diabetes, screening for diabetic retinopathy is covered once per year One pair of eyeglasses or contact lenses after each cataract surgery that includes insertion of an You pay a \$0 copay for Medicare- covered glaucoma screening, once per year.
+You pay a \$0 copay for Medicare- covered eyeglasses or contacts following cataract surgery up to the Medicare allowed amount.
+You pay a \$0 copay for contacts for members with keratoconus. intraocular lens.
+(If you have two separate cataract operations, you cannot reserve the benefit after the first surgery and purchase two eyeglasses after the second surgery.)
+For members with a diagnosis of keratoconus we If the refraction, glaucoma screening, or retinopathy is performed during an eye exam, then you will still be responsible for the eye exam copay. cover contacts to correct vision Out-of-Network: Note: For covered medical services (services related to treatment or management of an existing medical condition) you will need to use a provider in the You pay 40% coinsurance for Medicare-covered non-routine eye exams.
+Select Health Medicare Network (for information on how to find a provider on Select Health's network see chapter 3, section 2.2, How to get care from The plan will reimburse up to \$35 for routine eye exams and refractions. specialists and other network providers).
+You pay 40% coinsurance for Medicare-covered glaucoma screening, once per year.
+Supplemental Vision Care You pay 40% coinsurance for